AdorableLake/AdorableLake/index.md

 ## Welcome to My GitHub Pages!!!

-You can call me as "Lake".
-Next is my shot self-intro.
+Here is Lake and next is my shot self-intro.

 I'm coming to finish my undergraduate-life in China right now.
 My major in this stage is not connected with program at all!

 Guess what?
 I'm a design-major student!
 Haha!

 But I try to change my major to something like programming!

 Just like what I said in my first page in Github:

 ```makedown
 "Programming is the coolest thing in this plant!"